 Using Multiple Exchange Accounts

-Microsoft Outlook 2010 supports integration with multiple exchange e-mail accounts.
-In Outlook 2010, a user could add two exchange accounts to the same profile and still enjoy rich Exchange features such as the published global address list (GAL), Exchange Out-of-Office configuration, and folder sharing.
+Microsoft Outlook 2010 and Microsoft Outlook 2013 support integration with multiple exchange e-mail accounts.
+In Outlook 2010 or Outlook 2013, a user could add two exchange accounts to the same profile and still enjoy rich Exchange features such as the published global address list (GAL), Exchange Out-of-Office configuration, and folder sharing.

 Those familiar with the MAPI profile sections for Microsoft Office Outlook 2007 and earlier know that Exchange settings, such as the e-mail user name and server name, are stored in the fixed Exchange Global Profile section, pbGlobalProfileSectionGuid.
 For more information about the Exchange Global Profile, see How To Open the Global Profile Section.
-In Outlook 2010, each Exchange account needs its own profile section to store settings, making the pbGlobalProfileSectionGuid obsolete.
+In Outlook 2010 and Outlook 2013, each Exchange account needs its own profile section to store settings, making the pbGlobalProfileSectionGuid obsolete.

-Outlook 2010 uses the PidTagExchangeProfileSectionId as a unique identifier to specify an Exchange account.
+Outlook 2010 and Outlook 2013 use the PidTagExchangeProfileSectionId as a unique identifier to specify an Exchange account.
 When used in this manner, this unique identifier is known as the emsmdbUID.
 For some MAPI and Outlook operations, an emsmdbUID might be required to specify which Exchange account should be used for the operation.